fread-ink/fread-vagrant/README.md

 # Building the userland

-The userland is based on Debian.
-While source code is available for all packages via the debian repository it is outside the scope of this document to explain how to compile a minimal debian-based distribution from scratch.
-The original fread distro was created using debootstrap and then removing unnecessary packages and files.

-See the (fread-userland)[https://github.com/fread-ink/fread-userland] readme file for info on how to compile the few packages that are not included in debian.
-This should also give you enough info to compile the entire fread userland from scratch by compiling every single debian source package from scratch for arm.
-You should then be able to assemble the built packages into a working fread distro by using e.g. multistrap.
-Maybe some day we'll have an automated build system for the userland.
+See the (fread-userland)[https://github.com/fread-ink/fread-userland] readme file for info on how to build a working userland.

 # Putting it all together